 Michele finds support

 Throughout my marriage I suffered from domestic abuse, which I managed to escape with the help of the charity Survive and the Women’s Refuge service.
-It left me with severe depression and a complete lack of confidence; I have been unable to work for the past 2 years.
+It left me with severe depression and a complete lack of confidence; I have been unable to work for the past two years.

 At the beginning of 2017 I visited the Volunteer Centre and came away with a list of opportunities that I thought I might be interested in.
 But afterwards I had panic attacks at the idea of trying.